 Your tween will love to take their photos and videos with an action-quality camera compared to a regular smartphone.
 Why not allow them to snap away as they develop their creativity and photography skills?

 Difference Between Action Cameras, Compact Point and Shoot, Mirrorless and DSLR Cameras

 Confusing, right?
 Allow us to break it down and narrow your search for the best camera for tweens.

 An action camera is a much more compact, rugged, and waterproof digital camera capable of recording 4K videos in top-notch quality without any hassle.
 It is an easy-to-mount camera that takes high-quality videos and photos from your dashboard to underwater.
 It is designed for recording actions while being immersed in it.

 Mirrorless cameras work without a reflex mirror.
 This digital camera allows you to adjust settings and shoot manually.
-It is a relatively lightweight camera 9compared to a full DSLR) that has a fast shutter speed and packed fill of functionality.
+It is a relatively lightweight camera 9compared to a full DSLR) that has a fast shutter speed and a packed full of functionality.

 What is the full meaning of a DSLR camera?
 A DSLR camera is short for a digital single-lens digital camera.
 This camera uses a mirror placed behind the lens to show you the true image you will see in the photo.
 What you see is what you get.
 It allows interchangeable lenses and is typically larger and more robust than other camera types.

 Gifting your tween the perfect digital camera will not only allow them to learn how to take a good photograph.
 It will also help them exercise their creative muscle and encourage exploration, thus building visual and critical thinking skills later in life.